 Gastrointestinal system changes

 Nerve damage and then scarring commonly damage the lower end of the esophagus (the tube connecting the mouth and stomach).
 The damaged esophagus can no longer propel food to the stomach efficiently.
 Swallowing difficulties Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more and heartburn eventually develop in many people who have systemic sclerosis.
-Abnormal cell growth in the esophagus ( Barrett esophagus Risk Factors ) occurs in about one third of people, increasing their risk of esophageal blockage (stricture) due to a fibrous band or their risk of esophageal cancer Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
-Tobacco and alcohol use, human papillomavirus infections, and... read more .
-Damage to the intestines can interfere with food absorption ( malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
-Certain disorders, infections, and surgical procedures can... read more ) and cause weight loss.
+Abnormal cell growth in the esophagus (Barrett esophagus Risk Factors ) occurs in about one third of people as a consequence of chronic acid reflux, increasing their risk of esophageal blockage (stricture) due to a fibrous band or their risk of esophageal cancer Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, gastroesophageal reflux, and obesity... read more .
+Damage to the intestines can cause bacterial overgrowth Small Intestinal Bacterial Overgrowth (SIBO) Small intestinal bacterial overgrowth is a disorder in which poor movement of intestinal contents allows certain normal intestinal bacteria to grow excessively, causing diarrhea and poor absorption... read more , interfering with food absorption (malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+Certain disorders, infections, and surgical procedures can... read more ) and causing weight loss.

 Lung and heart changes

-Systemic sclerosis can cause scar tissue to accumulate in the lungs and interstitial lung disease Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space.
-The interstitial space consists... read more , resulting in abnormal shortness of breath during exercise.
+Systemic sclerosis can cause scar tissue to accumulate in the lungs and interstitial lung disease Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space of the lungs.
+The interstitial... read more , resulting in abnormal shortness of breath during exercise.
 The blood vessels that supply the lungs can be affected (their walls thicken), so they cannot carry as much blood.
 Therefore blood pressure within the arteries that supply the lungs can increase (a condition called pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more ).

 Systemic sclerosis can also cause several life-threatening heart abnormalities, including heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more and abnormal rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more .